SoccerMaster: A Vision Foundation Model for Soccer Understanding: Pretraining Dataset Construction and Integration

-To facilitate comprehensive multi-task pretraining, we construct \textbf{SoccerFactory} by integrating automatically curated data from our pipeline with multiple existing soccer video datasets~\cite{SoccerNet-GSR, SoccerNetv2, rao2024matchtimeautomaticsoccergame, rao2025unisoccer}, forming a unified yet diverse dataset.
+To facilitate comprehensive multi-task pretraining, we construct a unified, large-scale dataset by integrating the automatically curated data from our pipeline, \textbf{SoccerFactory}, with multiple existing soccer video datasets~\cite{SoccerNet-GSR, SoccerNetv2, rao2024matchtimeautomaticsoccergame, rao2025unisoccer}.
 This section details the datasets used for each pretraining task, their preprocessing strategies, and integration into our unified training framework.
-Specifically, we first detail the data automatically curated by our pipeline in Sec.~\ref{subsec:gsr_format}, then introduce the integration of spatial and semantic tasks in Sec.~\ref{spatialtask} and Sec.~\ref{semantictask}, with the statistics of all the datasets in Sec.~\ref{datastatistics}.
+Specifically, we first detail the data automatically curated by SoccerFactory in Sec.~\ref{subsec:gsr_format}, then introduce the integration of spatial and semantic tasks in Sec.~\ref{spatialtask} and Sec.~\ref{semantictask}, along with the statistics of the integrated dataset in Sec.~\ref{datastatistics}.